top of page

 The programme, unique in combining the expertise of African and European universities, strongly encourages students to critically evaluate and to enrich the existing body of knowledge, concepts, theories and terminologies.
 Through the incorporation of Western and Non-Western perspectives, particular attention is given to the question of how, where, by and for whom knowledge on phenomena and dynamics of migration is produced, also including, of course, processes and dimensions of academic knowledge production and dissemination.

-In order to tie in with social dynamics as well as securing graduates’ employability the three African and four European universities in the EMMIR partnership join forces with associates in the seven partner countries and beyond.
+In order to tie in with social dynamics as well as securing graduates’ employability the African, Asian, and European universities in the EMMIR partnership join forces with associates in the eight partner countries and beyond.
 The areas associates represent are: aid and advocacy, civil society and culture, research and documentation and local authorities, schools and continuing education.
-EMMIR aims at training you to contribute to improved information about the dynamics of migration and to become new professionals, consciously combining your specific national/regional/institutional situated-ness and tasks with transnational perspectives, in the specific context of this programme primarily in Europe and Africa but also beyond.
-On a medium to long term scale, you – as researchers, programme managers, administrators, teachers, policy advisers – will contribute to the development of critical and innovative concepts that finally better the situation of refugees and migrants.
+EMMIR aims at training you to contribute to improved information about the dynamics of migration and to become new professionals, consciously combining your specific national/regional/institutional situated-ness and tasks with transnational perspectives, in the specific context of this programme primarily in Europe, Asia, and Africa but also beyond.
+On a medium to long term scale, you—as researchers, programme managers, administrators, teachers, policy advisers—will contribute to the development of critical and innovative concepts that finally better the situation of refugees and migrants.

 csm_Unknown-2_48c35ed427.jpg